in

 Members and their work

-Charlotte Matthey-Junod, 'Conception of a practical work on the study of the SNP 79221001 and the perception of the flavour of coriander', 2024
+Charlotte Matthey-Junod, Design of a practical study on SNP 79221001 and the perception of coriander flavor, 2024

 Latest Events